Audio interactivity

 Setup an audio input

 The first thing you’ll need to do is to setup your audio input.
-To do that, go into the Preferences (F11) > Engine > Audio Input.
+To do that, go into the preferences menu and select the Audio Input tab.

 AudioReaction01 AudioReaction01

-The devices listed here are your Recording Devices in windows, and are configurable by right clicking your audio notification icon (bottom-right corner), and clicking Recording devices.
+The devices listed here are your Recording Devices in windows, and are configurable by right clicking your audio notification icon (bottom-right corner), and clicking Open Sound settings.

 Alternatively, you can go to the Control Panel > Sound > Recording.